Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Experiments: MOTSP

 \subsubsection{Generalization Ability of the Meta-model}

 In order to test the generalization ability of the meta-model to adapt to different learning tasks, we applied the meta-model trained with MOTSP-50 and fine-tuned on random instances of MOTSP-30, MOTSP-80 and MOTSP-100, respectively.
-In comparison, DAM and DAM(transfer) were directly trained with MOTSP-30, MOTSP-80 and MOTSP-100, respectively.
+In comparison, AM and AM-T were directly trained with MOTSP-30, MOTSP-80 and MOTSP-100, respectively.
 The average results of HV and $|$NDS$|$ on $128$ random instances are shown in Table~\ref{tb:30-80-100-HV}.
 The reference point for calculating HV is set to $(60, 60)$ for these instances.

 The reported results indicate a powerful generalization ability of the meta-model in adapting to other problems with different scales.
-Although DAM and DAM(transfer) are directly trained on those related problem instances without incurring the scalability issue, they are still inferior to ML-DAM.
+Although AM and AM-T were directly trained on those related problem instances without incurring the scalability issue, they are still inferior to ML-AM.
 The fact suggests that the meta-model indeed captures some common features of MOTSP, slightly fine-tuning the meta-model suffices to produce satisfactory results for different scale instances.